 Meet Chantele.
-Her children still have a mum for one main reason - researchers discovered a drug called Kadcyla.
+Her children still have a mum for one main reason - breast cancer research.

 Hope for tomorrow

-With nearly 450 scientists across the UK and Ireland, we’re determined to find the answers needed to prevent breast cancer, detect it earlier, treat it better and stop it spreading to other parts of the body and taking lives.
+We are funding nearly 450 scientists across the UK and Ireland and we’re determined to find the answers needed to prevent breast cancer, detect it earlier, treat it better and stop it spreading to other parts of the body and taking lives.

 Getting treatment to patients